arwaleilah/cookbook/guacamole.md

 * lime

 Instructions:
-*mix everything together
+* mix everything together
-*mash it up
+* mash it up with a fork